lenguyenthedat/lenguyenthedat.github.io/_posts/2015-11-15-minimal-data-science-4.md

 <br><br>
 ![image](http://i.imgur.com/2ktAPv7.png)
 <br><br>
-Implementation of the algorithm is also playing a significant role.
+The implementation of such algorithm is also playing a significant role.
 I chose [dmlc's XGBoost](https://github.com/dmlc/XGBoost) since it is by far one of the best implementations of Gradient Boosting Machine, and it has been the winner for most of the challenges lately.

 # Feature engineering
-My very first step of feature engineering is to figure out roughly how important are the original features:
+The very first step of feature engineering is to figure out roughly how important the original features are:

 {% highlight python %}
 from matplotlib import pylab as plt